 If you have any questions, please put them in the comments below or contact me directly.

-*I am not a member of the Australian Literary Agents’ Association because until recently I was doing agenting work only occasionally and do not yet meet their criteria for membership.
-Over the past several years I have regularly provided editorial reports on manuscripts for writers whom I did not represent, for which I have been paid.
-I’m not sure but I think that also disqualifies me from membership for a while yet.
+*I am not a member of the Australian Literary Agents’ Association because I do agenting work only occasionally and do not meet their criteria for membership.
+I regularly provide consulting advice, editorial assessments and manuscript mentoring for writers whom I do not represent as an agent.
+All of those paid services disqualify me from membership.